-This blog post is part 2 of a 3 part series which takes a closer look at the true costs and restrictions associated with Free or Freedom Camping.
+This blog post is part 2 of a 3 part series.
+It takes a closer look at the true costs and restrictions associated with Free or Freedom Camping.
 The articles are written by FRC Ambassador Keith Thompson who lives full time on the road.
-In the articles Keith looks to give us all a better insight into the true costs of setting up and continual running of Caravan Parks, Campgrounds and Free Camps, and also looks at some of the restrictions still associated with Freedom Camping.
+In the articles, Keith looks to give us all a better insight into the true costs of setting up and continual running of Caravan Parks, Campgrounds and Free Camps, and also looks at some of the restrictions still associated with Freedom Camping.

 Part 2 – Camp Grounds

-Definition: For the purpose of this article a Campground is a legally approved camping area not described as a Caravan Park and which charges a fee for use.
-In much the same way that we classify the listings in Full Range Camping this does not include those camps who request a small (say $5) donation but does include those which may have an honesty box or other means of making payments of $10 a night or more.
+Definition: For the purpose of this article, a Campground is a legally approved camping area not described as a Caravan Park which charges a fee for use.
+In much the same way that we classify the listings in Full Range Camping.
+This does not include those camps who request a small (say $5) donation.
+It includes those which may have an honesty box or other means of making payments of $10 a night or more.

 Broken Creek Bush Camp, Benalla

-This is built around a now disused sand quarry which the owner already had and over several years has been developed to provide unpowered camping but with toilet, shower and camp kitchen facilities, plus non potable “drinkable” water, and a Dump Point.
+This is built around a now disused sand quarry.
+The owner already had and over several years has been developed.
+It provides unpowered camping with toilet, shower, and camp kitchen facilities.
+Plus non potable “drinkable” water, and a Dump Point.
 Currently (2019) the charges here are $7.50 per adult per night which is well worth it in this area.
-The owner has not been overloaded with Council requirements and existed for the first years with drop toilets and portaloos without any issues; flush toilets have recently been added.
+The owner has not been overloaded with Council requirements.
+Also existed for the first years with drop toilets and portaloos without any issues; flush toilets have recently been added.

 Can I offer camping on my land?

-The short answer is Yes… and No.. depending entirely on where you live and your local Council as partly referred to above, so the first step is always ask the Council.
+The short answer is Yes… and No… depending entirely on where you live and your local Council.
+As partly referred to above, so the first step is always to ask the Council.
 If you want to offer free camping refer to our next article and the references to State regulations.

 The next category we want to look at are Community Campgrounds which in many cases include Showgrounds.
 First we will briefly consider the Non Showground offerings as Showgrounds are a special case as there are many variations.
 Community Campgrounds can range from those resembling a Caravan Park, such as this one at Baradine’s Camp Cypress.
-(This is often mistakenly referred to as the Showgrounds but it is actually not Showground camping but sits on land adjacent to the Showground and is Community managed as a separate registered business entity).
-Camp Cypress has a full amenities block, camp kitchen, laundry (free), onsite accommodation, and a Dump Point and has a resident manager.
+(This is often mistakenly referred to as the Showgrounds.
+But it is actually not Showground camping but sits on land adjacent to the Showground.
+Also a Community managed as a separate registered business entity).
+Camp Cypress has a full amenities block, camp kitchen, laundry (free).
+Including onsite accommodation, and a Dump Point with a resident manager.

 Camp Cypress @ Barradine

-By contrast the RV campground at Sheffield in Tasmania is a simple rectangular piece of ground provided by the Council alongside the local oval, and set aside for fully self contained RVs at a fee of $10/night collected by a volunteer with most of the funds going to the Sheffield Steam and Heritage Centre which is nearby.
+By contrast the RV campground at Sheffield in Tasmania is a simple rectangular piece of ground.
+It has been provided by the Council alongside the local oval.
+Set aside for fully self contained RVs at a fee of $10/night collected by a volunteer with most of the funds going to the Sheffield Steam and Heritage Centre which is nearby.
 There are no facilities here except for a drinking water tap for tank filling and a Dump Point on the way in.